errael/astrology-castro/README.md

 Identifiers that start with `M_`, `O_`, `A_`, `H_`, `S_`, `K_`, `W_`, `Z_`
 are AstrologConstants.<br>
-See [Astrolog Constants](docs/AstrologConstants.md) for tables of constants.
+See [Astrolog Constants](https://github.com/errael/astrology-castro/wiki/astrolog-constants) for the constants in tabular form.

 The entire constant name is not needed, only 3 characters are required after the prefix;